Michprac/DevOps_learning_tools/README.md

 # Linux on Windows

-If a user works on the Windows OS, good choice of studying Linux can be thing called WSL ([Windows Subsystem for Linux][https://learn.microsoft.com/en-us/windows/wsl/install]).
-If I understood correctly, installing WSL can provide you Linux subenvironment on your Windows system.
+If a user works on the Windows OS, good choice of studying Linux can be thing called WSL ([Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install)).
+If I understood correctly, installing WSL can provide you Linux subenvironment on your Windows system with a proper File System.
 Advantages:

 - Helpful during Docker installation on Windows, because Docker is based on Linux